Ace CSS Template

 Alchemy

-While alchemy is normally considered a primitive form of chemistry, there is also a tradition of spiritual alchemists, who writings are an extended metaphor for one's transformation from baseness to spirituality.
+From the standpoint of science, alchemy is considered a primitive form of chemistry.
+Tthere is also a tradition of spiritual alchemy, where the appearantly opaque writings are actually extended metaphoric discourses concerning one's transformation from baseness to spirituality: the turning of lead into gold.

 Source Works